zradke/AncestorKit/README.md

 This means that special care should be taken in the `+propertiesPassedToDescendants` method to ensure that only valid properties are returned.
 Since this all occurs within the `[AKAncestor load]` method, this also means that runtime added properties and classes are not supported, as they will be added after `AKAncestor` has completed loading.

 Only object properties are eligable for inheritance.
 This is because object properties can be `nil`, which indicates that there is no value.
 AncestorKit relies on the concept of "no-value" to determine when it should search ancestors for a possible value.
 This makes it hard if not impossible to work with primitive types, since a `BOOL` property can be `NO` because it hasn't been set, or `NO` because it was intentionally set that way.
+Although blocks can be cast to `id`, they are also not considered eligible for inheritance.

 ## Contributing